kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 In such a case, explain the context in the document.

-## Capitalization: Title case, sentence case, and CamelCase
+## Capitalization: Upper case, sentence case, and CamelCase

 * For normal, everyday words in body text, use sentence case.
 * For headings, use sentence case (more details about [headings](03-formatting.md#headings)).